pdrlsoftwareteam/AgPilot_v0.1/Tools/scripts/signing/README.md

 ```
 Re-run the 'getpublickeys' command again to verify that all keys have been removed.

-Now exit MAVProxy and build a firmware using the normal bootloader but still using the --signed-fw option:
+Now exit AGPILOTProxy and build a firmware using the normal bootloader but still using the --signed-fw option:

 ```
    ./waf configure --board BOARDNAME --signed-fw
    ./waf copter --upload   (or whatever vehicle you desire)
 ```

-After loading the new firmware, connect to MAVProxy and run the command to flash, the new, non signing checking bootloader:
+After loading the new firmware, connect to AGPILOTProxy and run the command to flash, the new, non signing checking bootloader:

 ```
   flashbootloader